ktjayamanna/firebox/client/README.md

-# Dropbox Client
+# Firebox Client

-This is the client component of the Dropbox-like system.
+This is the client component of the Firebox-like system.
 It provides a local synchronization service with the following features:

 - File synchronization using inotify for real-time change detection
 - File chunking (5MB chunks) for efficient synchronization